-3.OA.8 Solve two-step word problems using the four operations.
-Represent these problems using equations with a letter or a symbol, which stands for the unknown quantity.
+3.OA.8 letter or a symbol, which stands for the unknown quantity.
 Assess the reasonableness of answers using mental computation and estimation strategies including rounding.
 This standard is limited to problems posed with whole numbers and having whole number answers.
 Students may use parentheses for clarification since algebraic order of operations is not expected.

-3.0A.9 Identify arithmetic patterns (including patterns in the addition table or multiplication table), and explain them using properties of operations.
+3.OA.9 Identify arithmetic patterns (including patterns in the addition table or multiplication table), and explain them using properties of operations.
 For example, observe that 4 times a number is always even, and explain why 4 times a number can be decomposed into two equal addends.